-Anemia happens when your blood does not have enough red blood cells to properly carry oxygen to your organs and tissues.
+Anemia happens when blood does not have enough red blood cells to properly carry oxygen to your organs and tissues.
 Because your body does not get enough oxygen, you feel tired.
 Feeling tired is one of the primary symptoms of anemia.

 Your blood contains three types of cells: white blood cells, which fight off infection; platelets, which help blood to clot; and red blood cells, which carry oxygen from your lungs throughout your body.
 Red blood cells are made in your bone marrow.
 They contain hemoglobin, an iron-based protein that helps blood cells carry oxygen.
 With anemia, your body either does not make enough red blood cells, or loses them faster than they can be replaced.

 - Vitamin-deficiency anemia, megaloblastic anemia, caused by a lack of folic acid and vitamin B12 in your body.

-- Anemia of chronic disease is caused when certain chronic diseases (such as cancer, kidney failure, or Crohn's disease) interfere with the production of red blood cells.
+- Anemia of chronic disease is caused when certain chronic diseases (such as cancer, kidney failure, or Crohn disease) interfere with the production of red blood cells.

 - Aplastic anemia is caused when bone marrow cannot make all three types of blood cells.
 Aplastic anemia is life threatening.

 - Hemolytic anemias are caused when red blood cells are destroyed faster than the bone marrow can replace them.

 Signs and Symptoms

-Symptoms of anemia can be mild at first, and can be mistaken for other symptoms of other conditions.
+Symptoms of anemia can be mild at first, and can be mistaken for symptoms of other conditions.
 They include: